dutchLuck/helloWorld/README.md

 # helloWorld
-Newbie test drive;
+Git newbie test drive code;
-I have used RCS as a version control method, but think I need to become familiar with something more up-to-date.
+I have used RCS as a version control method, but it appears git is the present and at least the near future.